tegorman13/Dissertation/docs/Sections/diss_full_hugo.md

 All three of our experiments yielded evidence that varied training conditions produced less learning by the end of training, a pattern consistent with much of the previous research on the influence of training variability (Catalano & Kleiner, 1984; Soderstrom & Bjork, 2015; Wrisberg et al., 1987).
 The sole exception to this pattern was the reverse order condition in Experiment 3, where the varied group was not significantly worse than the constant group.
 Neither the varied condition trained with the same reverse-order items in Experiment 2, nor the original-order varied condition trained with ordinal feedback in Experiment 3 were able to match the performance of their complementary constant groups by the end of training, suggesting that the relative success of the ordinal-reverse ordered varied group cannot be attributed to item or feedback effects alone.

 Our findings also diverge from the two previous studies that cleanly manipulated the variability of training items in a function learning task (DeLosh et al., 1997; van Dam & Ernst, 2015), although the varied training condition of van Dam & Ernst (2015) also exhibited less learning, neither of these previous studies observed any difference between training conditions in extrapolation to novel items.
 Like DeLosh et al. (1997), our participants exhibited above chance extrapolation/discrimination of novel items, however they observed no difference between any of their three training conditions.
 A noteworthy difference between our studies is that DeLosh et al. (1997) trained participants with either 8, 20, or 50 unique items (all receiving the same total number of training trials).
 These larger sets of unique items, combined with the fact that participants achieved near ceiling level performance by the end of training, may have made it more difficult to observe any between-group differences of training variation in their study. van Dam & Ernst (2015) 's variability manipulation was more similar to our own, as they trained participants with either 2 or 5 unique items.
 However, although the mapping between their input stimuli and motor responses was technically linear, the input dimension was more complex than our own, as it was defined by the degree of "spikiness" of the input shape.
 This entirely arbitrary mapping also would have precluded any sensible "0" point, which may partially explain why neither of their training conditions were able to extrapolate linearly in the manner observed in the current study or in DeLosh et al. (1997).

+To explain our results, we turned to the well established EXAM and ALM models.
+The disproportionate success of EXAM in capturing the performance of participants under the constant training condition suggests that rule-based extrapolation can emerge even from a limited set of training examples.
+This success hinges on the assumption that participants are able to leverage prior knowledge of the zero-point reference (Brown & Lacroix, 2017; Kwantes & Neal, 2006).
+The zero-point reference, combined with accurate learning of the single trained velocity band enabled EXAM to capture the extrapolation patterns of the constant participants.
+However, it's important to acknowledge that the ALM model provided a better fit for a subset of participants in each of our three experiment, highlighting the presence of substantial individual differences in generalization patterns.

+This finding illustrates the importance of considering task structure when evaluating the effects of training variability on generalization and extrapolation.
+Some tasks, like the one in this study, may permit the use of zero-point knowledge or other prior information, while others may not.
+For example, a zero point may be less relevant in visuomotor tasks with complex rotations (Roller et al., 2001; van Dam & Ernst, 2015), or in complex sports techniques (North et al., 2019).
+Future research should systematically investigate how different task structures interact with training variability to influence learning outcomes and generalization abilities, taking into account factors such as the availability of prior knowledge, the complexity of the task, and the specific learning mechanisms involved.
+This approach could help reconcile seemingly contradictory findings in the literature and provide more nuanced guidelines for designing effective training protocols across various domains.

 *Limitations*